Documentation Index

 Overview

 Device state is organized into named containers called buckets.
-Each bucket has anobject_key, object_revision, and object_timestamp.
+Each bucket has an object_key, object_revision, and object_timestamp.
 All communication between device and server is framed in terms of buckets.

 Revision and Timestamp

-Every bucket tracks two versioning fields:| Field | Type | Purpose |
+| Field | Type | Purpose |

 object_revision | int32 | Monotonically increasing write counter |